10 Startup Lessons in 2021

 Before truly dabbling into the world of design, I thought it essentially meant 'pretty'.
 It's definitely much more than that.
 There are elements of the UI being aesthetically pleasing, but so much goes behind the scenes from a usability standpoint – or at least it should.
 It is a nuanced expression of emotion, where the placement of every little thing elicits a certain conscious or subconscious reaction.
 This, in turn, could play an immensely important role in getting somebody to use a product.

 Sometimes engineering problems are exciting to solve, which can lead to over-engineering.
 This could become more of an issue while debugging or adding new functionality.
-More specifically – we ran into issues like doing high-level abstraction much early on without specific future use cases in mind.
+More specifically – we ran into issues like doing high-level abstraction early on without specific future use cases in mind.
 This inevitably leads to more complexity.
 We also chose consistency over utility for certain engineering implementations, which limited our overall development.
-We learnt that sometimes utility should take precedence over consistency – essentially, the standardization should evolve around the utility.
+We learned that sometimes utility should take precedence over consistency – essentially, the standardization should evolve around the utility.